Theodo-UK/nestjs-admin/docs/authentication.md

 bootstrap()
 ```

-Now, you can create an entry in your `package.json` to call this script easily:
+2. (optional, recommended) You can create an entry in your `package.json` to call this script easily:

 ```js
 "scripts": {